 Step 3: Properly Cite Sources

 As noted in Step 2, you can paraphrase and quote pieces of evidence to include information from outside sources.
 But, all of that information must be cited within your paper using in-text citations and a separate references list.
-To learn about these two requirements, see our Citing Within Your Paper page and our References List page.
+To learn about these two requirements, go to our Citing Within Your Paper page and our References List page.

 Step 4: Check Your Work for Possible Plagiarism